 The Farmed Salmon Fad

 Back in the 90’s a hot new trend was sweeping the restaurant industry: farmed salmon.
-The farmed fish companies promised that restaurants would have access to quality salmon on a consistent basis, with no discernible difference between wild-caught fish and their product.
-The idea of a streamlined delivery system for high caliber salmon with no apparent drawbacks took the restaurant world by storm, and everybody jumped on board.
+The farmed fish companies promised restaurants consistent access to quality salmon, with no difference between wild-caught fish and their product.
+The idea of a streamlined delivery system for high-caliber salmon with no apparent drawbacks took the restaurant world by storm, and everybody jumped on board.
 Including Duke’s…but only for a very short period.

 We tried serving farmed salmon at Duke’s for the same reason we try other ideas; maybe it will work.
-Well, long story short, it didn’t.
+Well, to make a long story short, it didn’t.
 Personally, I was never crazy about the flavor.
-Keep in mind that I’d been sourcing Wild Alaskan Salmon from Copper River in Alaska for over ten years by this point, so I had a pretty solid idea about how good salmon tasted.
-Farmed salmon just didn’t measure up in my opinion.
+Keep in mind that I’d been sourcing Wild Alaskan Salmon from Copper River in Alaska for over ten years by this point, so I had a pretty solid idea about how good wild salmon tasted.
+In my opinion, farmed salmon just didn’t measure up.

-In addition, I’m a story guy.
-I like to know everything about where my food is coming from, how it is being treated and ultimately how it gets to my customers.
+In addition, I’m particular about our sourcing.
+I like to know everything about where my food is coming from, how it is being treated, and ultimately, how it gets to my customers.
 So I started looking for the story behind farmed fish, trying to answer those questions.

 What I Learned

 Soon after beginning my research, I learned a disturbing fact.
-Fish raised in net pens are fed with pellets containing various nutrients that salmon need to survive.
-But the feed also contained something else.
-It turns out that the pellets can have a chemical or natural ingredient that dyed the flesh of the farmed salmon a healthy looking red color.
-Wild Salmon flesh is naturally red due to their natural food sources, but it seemed that without the dye, farmed fish were a sickly grayish or yellow color.
+Fish raised in net pens are fed pellets containing not just nutrients but chemicals or ingredients that dye the flesh of the farmed salmon red.
+Wild Salmon flesh is naturally red due to their natural food sources.
+Without the dye, farmed fish are a sickly grayish or yellow color.